httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ### Advertising Support for Client Hints {#accept-ch}

-Servers should advertise support for Client Hints using the Accept-CH header field or an equivalent HTML meta element with http-equiv attribute ({{W3C.REC-html5-20141028}}).
+Servers can advertise support for Client Hints using the Accept-CH header field or an equivalent HTML meta element with http-equiv attribute ({{W3C.REC-html5-20141028}}).

 ~~~ abnf7230
   Accept-CH = #field-name